-You will have the option to login to your student account on WebAdvisor at http://webadvisor.lincoln.edu to make a payment.
+You will have the option to login to your student account on LU Self-Service at http://luselfservice.lincoln.edu/ to make a payment.
 It is preferred to use the online payment option as this represents a faster method of ensuring your payment is processed in a timely manner.
-The following methods of payments will be accepted online: Visa Credit, Visa Debit, Mastercard Credit, Mastercard Debit, Discover Credit, Discover Debit, or Electronic Check (personal bank accounts only).
+The following methods of payment will be accepted online: Visa Credit, Visa Debit, Mastercard Credit, Mastercard Debit, Discover Credit, Discover Debit, or Electronic Check (personal bank accounts only).
 If you are mailing your payment, your certified checks, cashier's checks, or money orders should be made payable to "Lincoln University" and addressed to Lincoln University, Office of the Bursar, 1570 Baltimore Pike, Lincoln University, PA 19352.